TheBusyDev/onedrive_2.0/README.md

 chmod u+x ./onedrive_2.0.sh
 ```

-* Execute the script in the command line:
+* Execute the script by the command line:
 ```text
 ./onedrive_2.0.sh
 ```